 The easiest way to avoid commingling funds is to open a separate business account.
 Along with reducing commingling, you are operating as a business in case that comes into question.

-There are two ways for owners to take cash out of their businesses: receive a payroll check as a salary or writing a check to themselves.
+There are two ways for owners to take cash out of their businesses: receiving a payroll check as a salary or writing a check to themselves using online paystub generator.
 When writing a check to yourself, some business owners will consider this check a salary.
 These payments are considered draws or distributions as opposed to a payroll check, where taxes and social security is withheld.

 Unlike payroll, draws are not expenses against business income; they are returns of profit to the owner and are recorded on the balance sheet, which makes them taxable.
 When these payments are recorded to salary the company’s profit and loss will be misstated.